csirac2/snazzer/doc/snazzer-receive.md

 Combined with passwordless sudo, remote hosts are vulnerable to and must have absolute trust in the ssh key-holder, user and host running **snazzer-receive**.

-You can take the following steps to slightly mitigate, reduce exposure to or at least slow an attacker should the **snazzer-receive** host or key be compromised:
+Your deployment should include or consider the following steps, among others not listed here, to attempt to reduce the impact of or slow down an attacker which has gained control of the **snazzer-receive** user accounts or ssh keys:

 - Protect ssh keys

-    The ssh key used to authenticate **snazzer-receive** has passwordless sudo access for `btrfs send` (among other things) and you should assume that whomever wields it has access to everything:
+    The ssh key used to authenticate **snazzer-receive** typically has passwordless sudo for `btrfs send` (among other things) and you should assume that whomever wields it has access to everything:

     - Avoid passphraseless ssh keyfiles